AdobeDocs/commerce-admin.en/help/merchandising-promotions/email-reminder-rules.md

 >[!NOTE]
 >
->If any customer has more than one matched abandoned cart and/or wishlist, then email reminder will be triggered only once for this customer.
-To trigger the same email reminder again _[!UICONTROL Repeat Schedule]_ setting field must be used.
+>If any customer has more than one matched abandoned cart and/or wishlist, then email reminder is triggered only once for this customer.
+To trigger the same email reminder again, _[!UICONTROL Repeat Schedule]_ setting field must be used.

 ![Email reminders](./assets/email-reminders.png)<!-- zoom -->